Elfin-Jedi/Angband-4.0.5/readme.txt

 Change Priest, Rogue, Ranger, Druid, Necromancer, and Assassin spells to match Oangband.

-Add more monsters from Unangband.
+Add rest of level 5 monsters from Unangband.

 Add sexes back in to birth choices, also add Poschangband style race-type list.